sha1n/scala-time/README.md

 scala-time
 ==========
-Small experiment with execution time measurement design in Scala.
+This is a small library which provide execution time measurement and reporting design in Scala.

-If it interests you, you may want to take a look at the Demo app for a full usage example .
+Check out the Demo console app for a full usage example .

 Here is a quick example of the core features: